 We love bringing artwork into the home.
 It has the ability to uplift our mood and in terms of styling, create a space that has depth and interest.
 While there’s nothing more special than buying an original piece from a favourite artist, this isn’t always achievable so today we’ve got a DIY that can see you create your own masterpiece.

 Our DIY minimalist black and white artwork tutorial is incredibly simple and fits perfectly into a Scandinavian or modern space, plus we’ll show you how to make your own oak box frame to give it a professional finish!

-Stylist Julia Green says almost anything is art when you put a frame around it and today we’re going to prove this theory correct.
+Stylist Julia Green says almost anything is art when you put a frame around it and today we’re going to prove this theory to be true.